gnois/luaty/README.md

 ```

-4. An indent is allowed within table constructor/function call, but the line having its closing brace/parenthesis should realign back to its starting indent
+4. A long table constructor or function call can be indented, but the line having its closing brace/parenthesis must realign back to its starting indent level
 ```
 var y = { 1
    ,